 On each trip to Santa Fe, we revisit favorite places and explore a few new ones.
 Here, the highlights of our most recent Santa Fe sojourn:

-• The Plaza.
 The heart of downtown Santa Fe for nearly 400 years, the Plaza is a good place to begin exploring the city.
 Here, you’ll find the Palace of the Governors (the oldest public building in the U.S.), where local Native American artisans gather daily beneath the portico to sell their handcrafted wares.
 A short stroll takes you to the Cathedral Basilica of St. Francis of Assisi, a lovely place for a moment of meditative repose.

 Today, Santa Fe is one of the top art markets in the world, and the tradition of Canyon Road continues (although I doubt the artists are trading for groceries, as they did in the early days).
-Wander the narrow, winding street and enjoy the sculptures, galleries, courtyard gardens, and beautiful adobe dwellings—it’s an art experience unlike any other.
+Wandering the narrow, winding street and enjoying the sculptures, galleries, courtyard gardens, and beautiful adobe dwellings is an art experience unlike any other.

-• Museum Hill.
 I’m always dubious about Santa Fe itineraries that advise spending “an hour or two” exploring Museum Hill.
 Seriously?
 There are four fabulous, world-class museums on Museum Hill (as well as several very good museums on the Plaza downtown).
 We choose one (or two) each time we visit Santa Fe, and spend the entire day in the museum, taking a break only to have lunch at the Museum Hill Café (the salmon tostadas are excellent).